Breaking: Court Orders David Mark, Aregbesola to Stop Parading Themselves As ADC Chairman, Secretary

 As reported by Channels TV, INEC and a former national chairman of the party, Ralph Nwosu, were listed as the fourth and fifth defendants, respectively.

-The order of interim injunction issued by Justice Emeka Nwite also restrains INEC from recognising the representatives of Mark and Aregbesola, pending the hearing of the motion on notice already filed in the matter.
+The order of interim injunction issued by Justice Emeka Nwite also restrained INEC from recognising the representatives of Mark and Aregbesola, pending the hearing of the motion on notice already filed in the matter.

 Source: Facebook

-INEC takes final decision on recognising David Mark-led ADC
+INEC takes decision on David Mark-led ADC

 INEC equally recognised other interim national officers of the opposition party.